barbazul/1kfa/mod_guide_gm.md

  * Place white-side red cards on magic items for temporary charge loss
  * Place black-side red cards on magic items for permanent charge loss
  * Place black-side red cards on mundane items for damage
- * Take away Wealth or Pack tokens/cards
+ * Take away Pack cards
  * Tell them to turn a card sideways because they dropped it
  * Take away item cards (careful with this one - use only when appropriate)
  * Take away marker tokens (ie, those created by Defend, Where It Hurts, etc.)